mtolly/onyx/songs/youngblood-brass-band/brooklyn/README.md

 Notes:

-  * Chart confidence: *medium-high*.

-  * This song is performed by 2 or 3 percussionists, so I did my best to arrange it into a playable drumkit part.
+  * The drums are performed by 2 or 3 percussionists, so I did my best to arrange it into a playable drumkit part.
 Ghost notes are everywhere and they are often difficult to make out in the mix, so there may be some small errors but nothing major.

+  * Bass is tuba, keys is trombone plus backing chords, guitar is sax plus backing chords.

+  * All instruments have overdrive/unison.